William Pulgram: Awards

 He was a Fellow of the American Institute of Architects and a member of the American Society of Interior Designers, The National Committee on Interiors, the Architectural Research Council, the Atlanta Arts Association, and the AIA Foundation.
 Pulgram was awarded first prize for design while attending Ecole Des Beaux Arts.

 Personal life

 William met his wife Lucia Walker Fairlie while attending Georgia Institute of Technology and they were married 68 years (1952–2020).
 They had four children: Christopher, Anthony, Laurence, and Deirdre.
-Christopher was a violinist with the Atlanta Symphony Orchestra, Anthony was an opera singer with the New York City Opera, Laurence worked as an attorney in San Francisco, and Deirdre is the executive director of the EarthSpirit Community.
+Christopher is first violinist with the Atlanta Symphony Orchestra, Anthony was an opera singer with the New York City Opera and now lectures at Columbia University, Laurence works as an attorney in San Francisco, and Deirdre is the executive director of the EarthSpirit Community.

 William Pulgram died in April 2020 at the age of 99.
 His wife Lucia preceded him in death by 70 days.